PelionIoT/actions/README.md

 Inputs:
 - `exceptions` - list of words (comma separated, no spaces inbetween) to ignore for spelling mistakes.
 Typical one would be for example mosquitto (referring to Apache Mosquitto).
+- `path` - list of paths to check, by default `.' (current path).
+You can use this option to run `misspell` only on specific paths.

 Usage example:
 ```yaml